 Insert Figure 1 about here

 Referring first to the X-axis of Figure 1, this shows the role of theoretical and bibliographical considerations coupled with the overall intensity of the deployment of such links.
 It was computed on the basis of the multiple correspondence analysis.
 A value of -1 on the X-axis indicates a low level of link while a value of +1.5 signifies strong links between the case study and the research article.
 For the Y-axis, this was also derived from the multiple correspondence analysis.
 It measures the varying frequency of the use of case studies in the classroom.
-On this latter axis, a value of 1.5 indicates a high frequency of use of case studies in the classroom with a view to advancing scientific knowledge, while a value of -1 indicates a very infrequent use of this type of synergy. particular constellation of points is associated with each cluster, representing the replies (a cross, a ‘+’, a square, etc.).
-For added clarity, we have circled the points in each group with a solid line.
+On this latter axis, a value of 1.5 indicates a high frequency of use of case studies in the classroom with a view to advancing scientific knowledge, while a value of -1 indicates a very infrequent use of this type of synergy.
+Automatically determined from the Ward’s method, a particular constellation of points is associated with each cluster, representing the replies (a cross, a ‘+’, a square, etc.).
+For added clarity, we have manually circled the points in each group with a solid line.
 We have also circled with a dotted line the teacher-researchers who most frequently re-use theoretical elements.

 For clarity, there are two other groups that are not represented in Figure 1 because of their similarities with the “Partitioners” and the “Maximisers”.
 The first is characterised by a more intensive use of the conclusions deriving from scientific research in the case study itself.
 The second group is similar to the “Maximisers” in that both focus on links without displaying a particular interest in theoretical developments.
 However, these variations are too limited to justify identifying the two groups with specific practices, which is why we have preferred to incorporate them into the “Partitioner” and “Maximiser” groups.